CSCfi/csc-user-guide/docs/apps/amber.md

     was significantly faster than without GPUs.

 Our tests show that for moderate sized systems the most efficient setup is one V100 GPGPU card and one CPU core.
-An example batch script for Puhti-rhel8 would be:
+An example batch script for Puhti would be:

 ```bash